-Just last Sunday (November 2nd, 2014), another website defacement received major press coverage (e.g., by the BBC).
+Another website defacement received major press coverage on November 2, 2014 (e.g., by the BBC).
 This time, defacers close to the Islamic State of Iraq and the Levant (ISIL) / and Syria (ISIS) defaced the website of the Keighley Cougars, a rugbly club from England, at 5:59pm UTC.
-In detail, the defacer group "Team System Dz" added the message "i love you isis", various photos showing drones, jets, and injured people:
+The defacer group "Team System Dz" added the message "i love you isis," as well as various photos showing drones, jets, and injured people.

 The website reads further in a scrolling text: